 “No money missing from your accounts?”
-I asked next, knowing Shannon was burning to ask that question.
-He believed that money was the root of most marital problems, and maybe he was right.
+I asked next, knowing Shannon was burning to voice the question.
+He believed money was the root of most marital problems, and maybe he was right.

 “No. Uh, I don’t know.”
 The biker’s brow creased.
 “I can check.
 We set up our phones for electronic banking.”
-He pulled out a phone and began to punch numbers.
-“Nope, it all looks the same as when I checked to make sure my check was put in.”
+He pulled out a phone and began to punch numbers with large, clumsy fingers.
+“Nope.
+It all looks the same as when I made sure my check was put in.”

 He looked again.
 “Just gas for my bike.”

 “Okay, let me see what you brought.”
 I patted the countertop.